Steve Jobs: Pre-Apple

 In February 1974, Jobs returned to his parents' home in Los Altos and began looking for a job.
-He was soon hired by Atari, Inc. in Los Gatos, California, as a technician.
+He was soon hired by Atari, Inc. in Los Gatos, California, as a computer technician.
 Back in 1973, Steve Wozniak designed his own version of the classic video game Pong and gave its electronics board to Jobs.
 According to Wozniak, Atari only hired Jobs because he took the board down to the company, and they thought that he had built it himself.
-Atari's cofounder Nolan Bushnell later described him as "difficult but valuable", pointing out that "he was very often the smartest guy in the room, and he would let people know that."
+Atari's cofounder Nolan Bushnell later described him as "difficult but valuable", pointing out that "he was very often the smartest guy in the room, and he would let people know that".

-During this period, Jobs and Brennan remained involved with each other while continuing to see other people.
-By early 1974, Jobs was living what Brennan describes as a “simple life” in a Los Gatos cabin, working at Atari, and saving money for his impending trip to India.

-Jobs traveled to India in mid-1974 to visit Neem Karoli Baba at his Kainchi ashram with his Reed friend (and eventual Apple employee) Daniel Kottke, searching for spiritual enlightenment.
+Jobs traveled to India in mid-1974 to visit Neem Karoli Baba at his Kainchi ashram with his Reed College friend and eventual Apple employee Daniel Kottke, searching for spiritual teachings.
 When they got to the Neem Karoli ashram, it was almost deserted because Neem Karoli Baba had died in September 1973.
-Then they made a long trek up a dry riverbed to an ashram of Haidakhan Babaji.
+Then, they made a long trek up a dry riverbed to an ashram of Haidakhan Babaji.

 After seven months, Jobs left India and returned to the US ahead of Daniel Kottke.
 Jobs had changed his appearance; his head was shaved, and he wore traditional Indian clothing.
 During this time, Jobs experimented with psychedelics, later calling his LSD experiences "one of the two or three most important things [he had] done in [his] life".
 He spent a period at the All One Farm, a commune in Oregon that was owned by Robert Friedland.
-Brennan joined him there for a period.

 During this time period, Jobs and Brennan both became practitioners of Zen Buddhism through the Zen master Kōbun Chino Otogawa.
-Jobs was living in his parents' backyard toolshed, which he had converted into a bedroom.
 Jobs engaged in lengthy meditation retreats at the Tassajara Zen Mountain Center, the oldest Sōtō Zen monastery in the US.
-He considered taking up monastic residence at Eihei-ji in Japan, and maintained a lifelong appreciation for Zen.
+He considered taking up monastic residence at Eihei-ji in Japan, and maintained a lifelong appreciation for Zen, Japanese cuisine, and artists such as Hasui Kawase.